 Dawes Jr: Oh no, nonsense!
 Nothing to be sorry about.
 Never seen him happier in his life. (puts a boutonnière on Banks) He left an opening for a new partner.
 Congratulations.

-There is also the profoundly relieving moment when Jane and Michael get lost in the East end slums, and run into a dark man who seems to abduct him, only to turn out to be their good trusted friend, Bert.
+There is also the profoundly relieving moment when Jane and Michael get lost in the East end slums, and run into a dark man who seems to abduct them, only to turn out to be their good trusted friend, Bert.
 Instantly, the fearful atmosphere turns into a caring one as the worldly wise chimney sweep reassures them that their father certainly does not hate them, but is a lonely soul who could use their help.

 When Bert first grabs Jane's arm, and before they realise it's their friend, Michael immediately leaps in to protect his sister by trying to pull her free and shouting at Bert to leave her alone.